pinittome/pinittome.github.io/README.md

 pinittome.github.io
 ===================

-Pinitto.me blog site, to provide instructions for using, installing, an developing pinitto.e.
+Pinitto.me blog site, to provide instructions for using, installing, and developing pinitto.me.

 Site hosted from github at http://go.pinitto.me.